 Conducting focus groups with potential guests to gather feedback on listings, pricing, and amenities to optimize the rental experience and attract more bookings.

-The nightly or total price charged for a short-term rental stay that falls on a Monday through Thursday night, often set at a lower rate compared to weekend rates due to lower demand.
+The nightly or total price charged for a short-term rental stay that includes a Friday and/or Saturday night, often set at a premium compared to weekday rates due to higher demand.